TechExeter/conference-2019/index.md

   next()
   </script>

-Our conference has a mixture of different talks to suit our diverse audience - this year we have an underlying theme of data / security with a mix of technical &amp; non-technical talks, workshops, hands-on hacking and deep dives.

 This year we have <strong>26 speakers</strong> from a wide range of organisations both local and international, speaking across multiple tracks which are <a href="/schedule">scheduled</a> so you can move between them easily.
 We've got space for <strong>200 delegates</strong>, who will be a mix of tech and digital professionals, educators, students, upskillers and hobbyists - so you'll be in good company.